suvorov21/DESY-testbeam/README.md

              x
 ```

-The time information is stored as a 510 bins array.
-You have to change this variable manually for DESY beam and Saclay cosmic as the root file format was changed.
-So, please change src/utils/Geom.hxx with `static const int Nsamples = 510;` for Saclay data and with `static const int Nsamples = 511;` for DESY data.
-Otherwise you will see an error and the program will exit.
+The time information is stored as a 510 bins array or 511 bins array.
+The package make an automatic guess which one to use and will exit if the data format is unknown.

 # Working with macros (**DEPRECATED**)
 You could run the analysis with a simple macros (like at CERN analysis).
 You could find the macros template under macros/TutorialMacro.cxx